constellation-daq/Constellation/docs/operator_guide/tutorials/observatory.md

 debug messages before that moment since they have not been sent by the satellites.
 ```

+The log level selection offered directly next to the sender name allows to change the subscription level for the *type* topic
+of that sender, for `Sputnik.One` this would be `SPUTNIK`.
+This is usually the log topic under which instrument code will log
+information.

 It is also possible to increase the verbosity for a specific log topic of a sender.
 For example, to see heartbeating in
-action it is possible to increase the verbosity of the `CHP` topic to `TRACE` for the `Sputnik.One` sender.
+action it is possible to increase the verbosity of the `LINK` topic to `TRACE` for the `Sputnik.One` sender.
 This is achieved
 by clicking on the name of the sender in the subscription window on the right and the adjusting the log level for the topic.
+A list of common log topics is provided in [the logging section](../concepts/logging.md#log-topics).

 ```{figure} observatory_extra_subscription.png
 Observatory main window with trace messages for heartbeating